bgebelein/InstaMinsta/README.md

 ## Known Issues and limitations

+### The final image looks "cut off"

+Some devices / browsers can not handle the camera stream dimensions properly.

 ### Filters do not work on mobile Safari browsers.

 Mobile Safari does not support `CanvasRenderingContext2D` filters by default, but you can activate them by going to: